informalsystems/vdd/fastsync/fastsync.md

 > should give the reader the understanding in what environment this component will be used.
 ---->
-Fastsync is a protocol that is used by a full node to catchup to the current state of a Tendermint blockchain.
+Fastsync is a protocol that is used by a full node to catch-up to the current state of a Tendermint blockchain.
 Its typical use case is a full node that was disconnected from the system for some time.
 The recovering full node locally has a copy of a prefix of the blockchain,